TritonDataCenter/openbsd-kvm-image-builder/README.md

 # openbsd-kvm-image-builder

+**WARNING**: This is a work in progress and is more than likely not fully functional.

 This repo creates a custom OpenBSD install ISO and a KVM image for use in SmartOS and Triton.

 ## Requirements